Intersmash/intersmash-tests/README.md

 file, so that the Intersmash framework will run tests on OpenShift, and leverage OpenShift cluster specifics - like the default OLM namespace and catalog source - rather than the Kubernetes ones.

-### WildFly/JBoss EAP/JBoss EAP XP related profiles
+### WildFly, JBoss EAP and JBoss EAP XP related profiles

 #### Executing tests based on the target distribution